couchbaselabs/iOS-Couchbase/README.md

     open Couchbase.xcworkspace

+### First, build the framework

+* Select "CouchBase.framework" from the scheme popup in the toolbar (it doesn't matter which destination device/simulator you pick)
+* Select "Build" from the "Product" menu (Cmd-B)

+The framework will be created at

+    DerivedData/Couchbase/Build/Products/Release-universal/Couchbase.framework

-### To build and run the Demo App in the simulator:
+### To build and run the included Demo App in the simulator:

+* First build the framework if you haven't already (the demo app target's dependencies won't correctly build the framework)
-* Select "CouchDemo-iphonesimulator | iPhone 4.3 Simulator" from the popup
+* Select "CouchDemo-iphonesimulator | Simulator" from the scheme popup in the toolbar (choosing the appropriate simulator)
 * Click the Run button

-### To build and run the Demo App on a device:
+### To build and run the included Demo App on a device:

+* First build the framework if you haven't already (the demo app target's dependencies won't correctly build the framework)
 * Make sure a properly provisioned device is attached
-* Select "CouchDemo-iphoneos | DeviceName(osversion)" from the popup
+* Select "CouchDemo-iphoneos | DeviceName(osversion)" from the scheme popup in the toolbar
 * Click the Run button

+### To add the framework to your existing Xcode project

+_TBD_

 ## License